babu111/robotics_navigation/README.md

     ros2 run rviz2 rviz2 -d $(ros2 pkg prefix nav2_bringup)/share/nav2_bringup/rviz/nav2_default_view.rviz
     ```

-4. **Set navigation goals** between two key points in the lab using the `Nav2 Goal` tool.

-5. To **compare Dijkstra vs A***:

-    Modify your `nav2_params.yaml` as above and repeat navigation for both planners.

-6. **Add an obstacle** after the first run (e.g., chair or box in the path), and try navigating again with both planners.

-7. In RViz2, add a `Path` display and set the topic to:
+4. In RViz2, add a `Path` display and set the topic to:

     ```text
     /local_plan
     ```

     This lets you visually compare how each planner adapts to obstacles in real-time.